 In today’s evolving world, getting a good college education is essential.
 Unfortunately, many valuable undergraduate and graduate college degree programs are prohibitively expensive.
 Financing education and securing scholarships can be challenging, even for the most exceptional high school students.
-But Minorities to Majorities makes it easier.
+But GrantEd makes it easier.

 Our dream is to connect one million underrepresented students with scholarship opportunities they need, and the Coca-Cola Scholarship is one of the most promising opportunities on the current scholarship landscape for graduating high schoolers.
 The Coca-Cola Scholarship is one of the most prestigious and competitive scholarship competitions in the country, but don’t be intimidated!